 Capsular contracture is a common complication that occurs after breast augmentation surgery.
 This complication happens when scar tissue forms around the implant causing discomfort.
 With this procedure, the problem is that the pocket of scar tissue holding the implant inside the breast is squeezing the implant.
 Dr. Hall will remove the hard capsule and the breast implant and then replace the old implants with new, modern implants (often replacing saline with silicone).

 When the edges of the implant can be seen “rippling” across the outer edges of the breast, Dr. Hall will attempt to use the original incision and try to reposition the implant inside the breast and give it more support.
-Most patients opt to replace their saline implants with silicone gel during this procedure, as well.
+Most Knoxville breast implant revision patients opt to replace their saline implants with silicone gel during this procedure, as well.

 For women who want to increase their implant size, Dr. Hall will use the original incision and then change the shape and size of the space where the implant sits (the “pocket” in surgery language).
 Obviously, new implants are needed for this procedure.

 E xpertly applied breast revision at Trillium Plastic Surgery can produce enhanced results.
-If your breasts have any of the above issues, or you are just unhappy with their appearance, contact Dr. Hall today to schedule a consultation with her here in our office.
+Dr. Hall strives to deliver the best breast implant revision Knoxville has to offer.
+If your breasts have any of the above issues, or you are just unhappy with their appearance, contact Knoxville plastic surgeon, Dr. Hall today to schedule a consultation with him here in our office.
 During this preliminary consultation, you can talk with Dr. Hall about the concerns you have with your breasts and then discuss treatment options.

 Contact us today to schedule your appointment with renowned plastic surgeon and face, body & breast specialist Dr. Jason Hall.
 Take your first steps to a more confident and natural you.